zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

   Transactions provide a way of managing concurrent updates to data.
   Different programs operate on the data independently, without having to use low-level techniques to moderate their access.
-Coordination and synchronization happens via transactions.
+Coordination and synchronization happen via transactions.

 .. _using-transactions-label: